VPK at First Discoveries

 Did you know that painting and drawing are important early literacy skills?
 Making representational art, such as this water color painting with the sun and flowers, involves "symbolic representation" -- the same cognitive skill children will use as they begin to realize that printed letters stand for sounds.
 Symbolic representation helps children read, write, and solve math problems.

 Participaing in VPK allows us to provide a high-quality learning program for four year olds.
 Parents and children benefit from an exceptional quality program that is affordable for all families.
-We are proud to offer a morning VPK program that is completely FREE, and extended day programs to meet the needs of all families.
+We are proud to offer a variety of schedules and programs to meet the needs of all families.

 When choosing a VPK program for your child, you have many choices at both private and public schools.
 So, why choose First Discoveries?